pradhan-a/CNN_seismic_facies_classification/README.md

-# Reservoir facies (rock type) classification from seimsic data using deep 3D CNNs
+# Reservoir facies (rock type) classification from seismic data using deep 3D CNNs
 ### Variables
 The prediction variable is  facies (rock class) at every pixel of a 3D discretized grid of the petroleum reservoir (see top right image below).
 In the images below, the plane formed by *x* and *y* dimensions refer to the surface plane of the earth.
 The *depth* dimension of facies model refers to depth below the earth surface.